weFlyGround/PyChat/README.md

 # PyChat
-Is the simple chat, that made on Python.
+Is the simple chat, that maded on Python.
 Working with database of Google(or other).

 There we have an archive, you should unpacked it with 7Zip.